 THIS DATE IN HISTORY: Oct.
 28

-1978: Chicago Blackhawks defenseman Bobby Orr scores the 270th and final goal of his NHL career during a 7-2 road loss to the Detroit Red Wings.
+1978: Bobby Orr scores the 270th and final goal of his NHL career during the Chicago Blackhawks' 7-2 loss to the Detroit Red Wings at Olympia Stadium.

 Chicago trails 6-0 when Orr beats Rogie Vachon for his second goal of the season with 5:18 remaining in the third period.
 It comes in one of the six games he plays for Chicago during the 1978-79 season.
 The knee problems that plague him throughout his career force him to retire on Nov.
 8. At 30 years old, he leaves the NHL as the all-time leader in goals and points among defensemen.